dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/git-and-github/README.md

 * [Reset Demystified](https://git-scm.com/blog/2011/07/11/reset.html) - A blog post on `git reset` which develops some useful concepts along the way.
 * [Understanding git for real by exploring the .git directory](https://medium.freecodecamp.com/understanding-git-for-real-by-exploring-the-git-directory-1e079c15b807#.5pe75gc07) - A blog post on what's inside a commit.
+* [A git style guide](https://github.com/agis/git-style-guide), complete with branch naming, suggestions on how to handle commit messages, and more.

 ## READ THIS BEFORE YOU LEAVE  (please)

 By default, git saves *everything* inside the folder where you initiated the repo.
-When working on software projects there are files you DON'T want to save on git (e.g. database passwords, especially if you have a remote copy.
+When working on software projects there are files you DON'T want to save on git (e.g. database passwords, especially if you have a remote copy).

 To prevent git from saving files, create a file and name it `.gitignore` in the folder where you ran `git init`.
 In such file, you can add rules to let git know what you want it to ignore.
 For